ben-dh3/broken_blog_application/challenges/03_test_driving_a_route.md

 Learn to write integration tests for your route using Pytest.

+## Video Intro and Demonstration

+[You can view a video version of the below content here.](https://www.youtube.com/watch?v=xBz6_cRfr78&t=1171s).
+Otherwise, read on below.

 ## Testing Routes with Pytest

 We can create integration tests for our routes using Pytest.
 Here's an example: